The 4 Stages of Addiction Treatment: Steps to Recovery

 During these early stages the individual can feel a great deal of vulnerability, because for many people it’s the first time they’ve allowed outsiders to look at their lives honestly.
 Fortunately, the feelings of satisfaction associated with finally taking action towards recovery often prove that their efforts and their feelings of vulnerability are more than worthwhile.

-Among the steps to overcome addiction, this is extremely important, because you get to meet with the rehab center you have selected, and determine whether it’s a good fit for you.
+Among the steps to overcome addiction, this is extremely important, because one gets to meet with the rehab center, and determine whether it’s a good fit for the needs.

-The rehab center will certainly have some questions for you as well, and may ask you to undergo diagnostic tests or screenings to determine how the program can best tailor its treatment plans to your particular recovery needs.
-The addiction treatment program staff will be interested in determining where in the preparatory stages you are, the severity of your addiction, your and your family’s personal history with substance abuse, and even your financial situation and ability to pay for the treatment, either via insurance or personal funds.
+The rehab center will certainly have some questions for one as well, and may ask one to undergo diagnostic tests or screenings to determine how the program can best tailor its treatment plans to the particular recovery needs.
+The addiction treatment program staff will be interested in determining where in the preparatory stages one is, the severity of the addiction, personal history with substance abuse, financial situation and ability to pay for the treatment, either via insurance or personal funds.

 Detox and Withdrawal